juniorvanin/word-memo/README.md

 ### `npm run storybook`

 Run the storybooks and manually check the visual consistency of the components.

 ### `npm run format`

+Format the code using prettier

+## Additional commands in the BE

+In the api folder, you can run:

+### `npm test`

+Run the unit and integration tests.
+In order to run e2e tests, you need to run the database using the command `docker-compose up db`.

+### `npm run migration:generate`

+Use this command to create new migrations based on your database entities.

+### `npm run format`